senseexcel/senseexcel/README.md

 ![SER License Security Rule](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Security-Rule-SER-License.PNG)

-#### 5.5.3  Create a Content Library on the Qlik Sense Server.
+#### 5.5.2  Create a Content Library on the Qlik Sense Server.

-1. Within the QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.
+1. Go to QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.
-2. When prompted for a Security Rule set it to User is Like * to make Sense Excel available to all licensed Qlik Sense users upon assignment of a Sense Excel license.
+2. When prompted for a Security Rule set it to User is Like * to make Sense Excel available to all licensed Qlik Sense users upon assignment of a Sense Excel license as shown below.

-#### 5.5.4  Create and Upload "license.txt" File.
+#### 5.5.3  Create and Upload "license.txt" File.

 1. Copy the contents of your organzation's LEF file or trial key into a new text document.
 2. For token licensing strategies, only the contents of your LEF or trial key are required.
 For Named User licensing strategies please follow the additional steps below.
 3. Append the LEF information with EXCEL_NAME; followed by the Qlik Sense "User directory" and "User ID" of the designated Sense Excel users like shown in the example below.
-4. The FROM; TO information is optional if you choose to put time limits on the license duration of your named users.
+4. The FROM; TO information is optional.
+This allows time limits for the license assignment duration of your named users.
 The example below shows a time limited license assignment followed by a reassignment to another user.

 99999999999999999
 PRODUCTLEVEL;50;;2020-01-31